 When the lodge was built in 1948, they weren't the first to have traveled through the area.
 Natives had been paddling these rivers for hundreds of years already.
 The lithographs were discovered in 1995 by our friend Lorna Hiebert.
 Although we do not know their meaning, it is possible to make out some of the representations.
 There is a canoe full of people on the top, a person on the left holding hands with another that is now under the black lichen, and a wolf on the far right.
 Also, if you are lucky enough, you might find an arrowhead or spearhead.
 During low water years, it's sometimes possible to find a new one of these on the sandy shores around the lake.

-Aikens is a world-class fishing destination for trophy walleye, northern pike, and lake trout.
+Aikens provides some of the best fishing in Canada and the rest of North America.
+It is a world-class destination for trophy northern pike, lake trout, and walleye fishing.
 It is also Manitoba's second deepest lake, just shy of 300 ft.

 Trip number five and once again Aikens Lake out did itself.
 I thought it impossible for this wonderful place to get any better.